programminghistorian/jekyll/en/lessons/sentiment-analysis-syuzhet.md

 difficulty: 2
 activity: analyzing
 topics: [distant-reading, r]
-abstract: This lesson introduces you how to obtain and analyse narrative texts for patterns of sentiment and emotion.
+abstract: This lesson teaches you how to obtain and analyse narrative texts for patterns of sentiment and emotion.
 avatar_alt: Engraving of three faces expressing different emotions
 doi: TBD
 ---